 Established in 2020, we are the first clinical psychedelic lab in Australia.
 Standing on the shoulders of giants overseas, and alongside a small handful of local researchers and clinicians, we are helping to establish the field of clinical psychedelics in Australia.
 The lab is leading a rigorous program of research in psychedelic medicine at Monash University that seeks to evaluate therapeutic effects, innovate on treatment design, mitigate known risks, explore potential drawbacks, and understand therapeutic mechanisms.

 Since inception, we have:

-- Commenced treatment for Australia’s largest psychedelic trial to date with preliminary findings expected in early 2023.
+- Commenced treatment for Australia’s largest psychedelic trial to date.

 - Developed and delivered the first applied psychedelic therapist training in Australia, incorporating supervised practice with patients.

 - Obtained Australia’s first industry funding and partnership for clinical psychedelic research.

 - Received philanthropic funding to conduct a psychedelic clinical trial involving MDMA-assisted psychotherapy for post-traumatic stress disorder.

 - Partnered with the Multidisciplinary Association for Psychedelic Studies in their delivery of their MDMA therapist training program.

 - Established a multidisciplinary team, including two therapist groups, a psychometrics group, a qualitative research group, a treatment development and training group, and a risk mitigation group.

 - Established the site infrastructure required to conduct this unique research.